Dolla (girl group): 2021–2023: Rise to popularity, DOLLA mini showcase, and 'New Classic

-DOLLA released a festive song for the Eid-al Fitr celebrations, titled 'Raya Raya Raya', gaining millions of views during the festive period.
+DOLLA released a festive song for the Eid-al Fitr celebrations, titled "Raya Raya Raya", gaining millions of views during the festive period.
 During the same period, they starred in the telemovie "Dolla Watch Me Glow", based on the true story of their rise to fame.
 "Dolla Watch Me Glow" was directed by Izuan Mokhtar, and aired on Astro Citra on the 22nd of May 2021.

 On the 24th of September 2021, Dolla released their third single "Berani", accompanied by an animated music video.
 They were also featured on the New York Times Square billboard as part of Spotify Malaysia and Singapore's EQUAL campaign, which "aims to foster equity for women in audio and nurturing equity by highlighting female artistes around the world".

-On 13 November 2021, Dolla were nominated for the 34th Bintang Popular Berita Harian Awards as Most Popular Female New Artist and won in that category, making the group as the first all-female group to won the category.
+On 13 November 2021, Dolla was nominated for the 34th Bintang Popular Berita Harian Awards as the Most Popular Female New Artist and won in that category, making the group the first all-female group to win the category.

-Their fourth single, "Bad", released on the 11th of February 2022, written by Swedish composers Ludwig Lindell dan Karl-Oscar 'Cage' Gummesson.
+Their fourth single, "Bad", released on the 11th of February 2022, was written by Swedish composers Ludwig Lindell and Karl-Oscar 'Cage' Gummesson.
 The song was released in two different languages, namely English and Malay, and accompanied by an official music video, which gained 100,000 views within an hour of release.

 On the 19th of February, DOLLA performed their first mini-showcase, "DOLLA Mini Showcase", at Nero Event Space, Petaling Jaya Performing Arts Centre (PJPAC), Petaling Jaya, Selangor.
-The tickets for the showcase had sold out within 5 minutes of its announcement.
+Tickets for the showcase sold out within 5 minutes of its announcement.
 Two days after the showcase, DOLLA released their first mini-album, "DOLLA: Mini Album", which sold 1,000 units within 24 hours of its release.
 The mini album was accompanied by a photo book, as well as individual photo cards of each member.

 2022 was a year of collaboration for DOLLA, releasing another festive song in April, titled "Suara Lebaran Kita", a collaboration with Hael Husaini.
 In June the same year, they released a collaboration single, "FIGHT", in collaboration with Singaporean gaming giant Garena, to promote the game "Free Fire" in the campaign "Free Fire For All Cultures".
 In September, they released the song "Mungkin Ini Adalah Lagu Yang Paling Sedih Pernah Ku Buat" with Naim Daniel, followed by "Sudi" with Yonnyboii in December.

 DOLLA started 2023 with a bang, performing at the Kuala Lumpur leg of Seen Festival, on 28 January 2023 in Axiata Arena.
 They were the only local group to perform, appearing alongside South Korean acts NCT DREAM, WayV, KARD dan ALICE.
 In February 2023, they released their fifth single, 'Look At This'.

 On 17 November 2023, DOLLA released their first studio album, 'New Classic', consisting of 9 songs, alongside a music video for the title track, 'CLASSIC', composed by Hyuk Shin (Hangul: 신혁), MREY, Papi Lee, BARD, Kyler Niko, and Pauline Cerrilla.